cm45t3r/candlestick/README.md

 ## Running tests

-  npm run test
+  npm test

 ## Contributing

-You are welcome to contribute to this library creating issues or pull requests.
+You are welcome to contribute to this library creating new issues or pull requests.

 ## Licence